Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 The Climbing Works is a monster of a venue, not just in terms of its local area, not even just in terms of the bouldering UK scene, but internationally.
 Opening in 2006, the venue, which now has two dedicated buildings to bouldering, was for a time the largest bouldering gym in the world.
 Indeed, the venue has also been awarded National Performance Centre status, and is therefore able to cater for climbers from beginners to elite athletes.

 Owed to its size, The Climbing Works offers a massive 600 boulder problems, with around 120 climbs for casual climbers and over 100 climbs set for experts and elite level athletes, including members of the British Bouldering Team.
-In line with bouldering’s ethos of being an inclusive sport, The Climbing Works also offers a student rate on Wednesday afternoons, and has a large social media following online.
+In line with bouldering’s ethos of being an inclusive sport, The Climbing Works also offers a student rate on Wednesday afternoons, and has a large social media following online, making it a fun and vibrant bouldering wall for all to enjoy.

 The Foundry – Sheffield